 Ways through which this Jaundice Occurs

-This virus spreads through blood, breast feeding, sperm, and fluid secretions in the vagina.
-When a pregnant woman has this type of jaundice, her fetus will have it as well.
-It spreads through sex and through blood transfusion.
-It spreads when syringes used on the infected person is not distilled or cleaned properly and it is used on a normal person.
+This virus spreads through blood, breastfeeding, sperm, and fluid secretions in the vagina.
+When a pregnant woman has this type of jaundice, its more likely the fetus has it as well.
+Additionally, this Hepatitis-B virus can also spread through sex and through blood transfusion.
+It can spread through careless mistakes like when syringes used on the infected person is not distilled or cleaned properly and used directly on a normal person.

 Effects of Hepatitis B